U.N. experts recommend sanctioning two Iran firms

-UNITED NATIONS (Reuters) - An independent panel of experts has recommended that the U.N.
+UNITED NATIONS, June 12 (Reuters) - An independent panel of experts has recommended that the U.N.
 Security Council’s Iran sanctions committee add two Iranian firms to a U.N. blacklist for violating a U.N. ban on arms exports by Tehran.

 The recommendation to sanction Iran’s Yas Air and SAD Import-Export is included in a confidential report by the panel of experts, seen by Reuters last month, which U.N.
 Security Council diplomats said was due to be released in the near future.